mlliarm/ia/NOTES.md

     Midpoint = 3.141851106639839.
     ```

     So we see that the midpoint of the interval that Archimedes created with his ingenious method is `i(3.140845070422535, 3.142857142857143)`, and the midpoint of that interval (the center of it) is `3.141851106639839`.
 The 'i' shows that this isn't just a tuple, but an interval data structure.
-We can calculate how far this midpoint is from the value of pi that can be calculated from the trigonometric functions such as the cosine:
+We can calculate how far this midpoint is from the value of pi:

     ```logtalk
-    ?- Pi is acos(-1), Diff is abs(3.141851106639839 - Pi), Diff_perc is 100*Diff.
+    ?- Diff is abs(3.141851106639839 - pi), Diff_perc is 100*Diff.
-    Pi = 3.141592653589793,
     Diff = 0.0002584530500460147,
     Diff_perc = 0.02584530500460147.
     ```